 So, what are they doing to increase contactless services?
 In fact, each of the major carriers — American, United, Delta, Southwest, and Jet Blue — now offers touchless check-in.
 The only catch?
 You need to download their mobile app in order to take advantage of this new service.

 In a post-pandemic world, traveler expectations about the sanitation and cleanliness of hotels are at an all-time high.
 But for hotels, implementing a touchless experience is a bit trickier.

 Some hotels have embraced the opportunity.
 Hyatt, for example, allows for a completely touchless check-in experience through the use of their mobile app.
 They’ll alert you when your room is ready, and you can even use the app to unlock your door.

 Other hotel chains, such as IHG and the Radisson, will continue to provide travelers with key cards in order to access their rooms rather than committing to the mobile technology upgrades.
 These chains include sanitizing every key card in between guest stays as part of their new cleanliness policies.

 Looking for a travel management company that will act as a true partner and help you evaluate the health and safety practices of businesses within the travel industry?
-Contact the team at Professional Travel today.
+Contact the team at Direct Travel today.

 Learn about Direct Travel's customized approach to corporate travel management.